 The hourmeter, which is located on the right front of the body, displays operating time accumulated while the ignition switch is in the ON (RUN) position.

 The hourmeter provides maintenance reminders after certain hours of operation.
 The hourmeter screen will start flashing the reminder one hour prior to the recommended interval and will continue until one hour after the recommended interval (two hours).
 The hourmeter does not have a manual reset function.

 Procedure Interval Reminder

-Oil Change (Break-In) 4-6 Hours C H G OIL
+Oil Change (Break-In) 4-6 Hours C H OIL G

 Lubricate and Check Levels 24-26 Hours LUBE

-Oil Change 49-51 Hours C H G OIL
+Oil Change 49-51 Hours C H OIL G

-- \ These intervals reflect the actual time that the reminder will flash (one hour prior to and one hour after the recommended interval). - \\ This reminder is only used one time. - \\\ In normal operating conditions, oil changes in 100-hour intervals are acceptable.
+- These intervals reflect the actual time that the reminder will flash (one hour prior to and one hour after the recommended interval). - This reminder is only used one time. - In normal operating conditions, oil changes in 100-hour intervals are acceptable.
 Walker and the engine manufacturers recommend engine oil changes every 50 hours in extremely dirty or dusty conditions or for units with less than 100 hours annual use.

 NOTE: The hourmeter reminders are set for the most frequent service intervals.
-Follow the intervals outlined in the MAINTENANCE SCHEDULE CHART.
+Follow the intervals outlined in the Maintenance Schedule Chart on page 45.